nleong2/perceptron/README.md

 `python pcn.py`

 ## Note
-The testing data will obviously need to be decompressed before running the code.
+The testing data will need to be decompressed before running the code.

 *This code was written for the Portland State University Spring 2019 Machine Learning Course*